Area of Refuge Requirements in Florida

-The state of Florida requires all areas of refuge that are one or more stories above or below the level of exit discharge are equipped with a two-way communication system like Cornell’s 4800 Series Area of Rescue Assistance system (IBC 1009.6.5).
-According to IBC 1009.8.1 two-way communication systems at areas of refuge must:
+The state of Florida requires all areas of refuge that are one or more stories above or below the level of exit discharge are equipped with a two-way communication system like Cornell’s 4800 Series Area of Refuge Assistance system (IBC 1009.6.5).
+According to IBC 1007.8.1 and 1007.8.2 two-way communication systems at areas of refuge must:

 - Provide communication between each required location and the fire command center or a central control location